ibm-cloud-docs/assistant/beta-system-entities.md

 Currently, this setting can be enabled for English-language dialog skills only.
 {: note}

 The new system entities can recognize more nuanced mentions in user input.
 For example, `@sys-date` can calculate the date of a national holiday that is mentioned by name, such as `Thanksgiving`, or can recognize when a year is specified as part of a date mentioned in the user's input.
-The improvements also make it easier for the service to distinguish among the many number-based system entities.
+The improvements also make it easier for your assistant to distinguish among the many number-based system entities.
 For example, a date mention that is recognized as a `@sys-date` is not also identified as a `@sys-number` mention.

 The `@sys-location` and `@sys-person` system entities have not been changed.
 {: note}